1jour1vin

 About the wine:

-Aromas of smoky coffee beans and ripe blackcurrants.
-The texture and flavor of this wine are excellent; it’s full of herbal notes and licorice-tinged black fruits (primarily cherries).
-It’s so well-integrated that no single element stands out.
+Aromas of smoked coffee beans and ripe blackcurrants.
+This wine has excellent texture and flavor; it’s full of herbal notes and licorice-tinged black fruits (mainly cherries).
+It’s so well-integrated that no single aspect stands out.
 The tannins are incredibly fine and velvety.
 The acidity is well-balanced, supporting both the fruit’s density and its freshness.
-Without a doubt, this is a wine of imposing stature, combining power and balance.
+Without a doubt, this is a wine with impressive depth, combining power and balance.
 Harmonious, charming, and elegant.
-A very complete wine that balances generous fruit, tannins, acidity, and mineral freshness.
-You can tell it has been excellently crafted.
+A very well-rounded wine that strikes a balance between generous fruit, tannins, acidity, and mineral freshness.
+You can tell it has been crafted with excellence.
 It exudes a true, sculpted, and refined purity.
-A great wine, still as juicy and appealing on the finish.
+A great wine, still as juicy and appealing on the finish as ever.
 A first-rate purchase.
 Best enjoyed between 2027 and 2045.

 Hachette Wine Guide